Degenerative spine overview

 There are numerous conditions associated with the degeneration of the spine, specifically within the cervical and lumbar regions of the spine.
-The spine is composed of joints, vertebrae, intervertebral discs, muscles, ligaments and tissue.
+The spine is composed of joints, vertebrae, discs, muscles, ligaments and tissue.
 In the cervical and lumbar regions of the spine, these elements are exposed to high stress from daily wear over time.

 Degenerative spine conditions

-Degenerative spine conditions often present no signs or symptoms, and frequently go unnoticed until the onset of symptoms occurs.
+Degenerative spine conditions often present no signs or symptoms and frequently go unnoticed until the onset of symptoms occurs.
 The symptoms are caused by the degeneration of certain elements in conjunction with the nerve roots and pathways.
 When these elements move out of their primary location, due to the degeneration, they may compress or irritate surrounding nerves, causing the patient pain, weakness, tingling or numbness.
 Conditions that can lead to nerve compression include:

-- Avascular necrosis – When bones lack the blood necessary to keep them alive, avascular necrosis occurs.
+- Avascular necrosis.
+When bones lack the blood necessary to keep them alive, avascular necrosis occurs.

-- Spinal stenosis – This condition is the narrowing of the spinal canal.
+- Spinal stenosis.
+This condition is the narrowing of the spinal canal.

-- Spondylolisthesis – Spondylolisthesis is the movement of one vertebra over another.
+- Spondylolisthesis.
+Spondylolisthesis is the movement of one vertebra over another.